Tradesmen Are Yogi’s

-One of my great loves is architecture and construction.
+Two of my great loves are architecture and construction.

-I am mesmerized by the human capacity to build large symmetrical structures.
+I am mesmerised by the human capacity to build large symmetrical structures.

 This is the old electricity building in Niagara Falls built in 1906, designed by the architect and Mason, EJ Lennox.

-He was a very well read man, clearly with a passion for his profession and a spiritual man who believed not only in his profession but also something greater than himself.
+He was a very well-read man, clearly with a passion for his profession and a spiritual man who believed in his career and something Greater than himself.

-He studied historical architecture and created new structures in line with his own times.
+He studied historical architecture and created new structures in line with the times.

 Yoga includes self-study.

 Delving into the past to Inspire the Future.

 The belief of The Masons was originally “Making Good People Better”.

 They believed in working together to Improve Humanity and make life better for people.